Surviving a Season of Unfairness-

 This was one of those posts.

 I will not share exactly what was said in the post (it was far too foul).
 That being said, I will tell you that it was a critique of the church that although undeniably obscene was sadly spot-on.
 The post reminded me (for the millionth time) that the church is not impacting our culture with the message of Christianity (Matthew 28:18-20).
-It also reminded me that Christians have (at least to some degree) become a sad caricature of what we were meant to be.
+It also reminded me that Christians have (at least to some degree) become a sad caricature of what we were intended to be.
 Here’s why we aren’t getting the job done or seeing God’s blessing on Western Christianity:

 We are not dealing decisively with our corporate sin-